Gogoxingxing/lc/leetcode.md

  *     Interval() { start = 0; end = 0; }
  *     Interval(int s, int e) { start = s; end = e; }
  * }
+ Sort the given interval list by its start time, then compare previous interval.end with current interval.start, if they are overlapping, merge them(update the end); if not, add the previous one, and go to the next comparison.
  */
 // O(nlogn)
 class Solution {